tower-of-babel/hall-of-algorithms/README.md

 ## naming convention
 ### files
-- ?naming of natural recursion with no postfix or smt like natural-recursion
+- not postfix natural recursion versions of algortihms
-- ?naming of tail call recursion with no postfix or smt like tailcall, tail-recursion
+- postfix tail call recursion versions of algortihms with `tailcall`